Billy Nungesser: Early life

 Nungesser is the son of William Nungesser and Ruth Amelia Nungesser (née Marks) (1932–2012).
 From 1980 to 1984, the senior Nungesser was the chief of staff during David C. Treen's term as governor of Louisiana.
 He was later the state chairman of the Louisiana Republican Party.
 Ruth Nungesser was also active in Republican politics as a charter member of Republican Women of Louisiana and a delegate to state and national GOP conventions.

 Early career

-In 1983, Treen appointed Nungesser to the Lake Pontchartrain and Maurepaus Study Commission; in 1985 his father was appointed to the Orleans Levee Board.
+In 1983, Treen appointed Nungesser to the Lake Pontchartrain and Maurepas Study Commission; in 1985 his father was appointed to the Orleans Levee Board.

 While working in his family's offshore catering business, Nungesser found an alternative use for metal ship containers.
 In 1991, he established General Marine Leasing Company, a business which provides portable living quarters for offshore workers.
 The company grew to employ two hundred people and reach $20 million in sales.

 In 2004, Nungesser was the chairman for the Plaquemines Parish United Way.
 In 2004 and 2005, Nungesser worked with local business leaders to form the Plaquemines Association of Business and Industry or PABI, separate from the statewide Louisiana Association of Business and Industry.
 He served on the PABI board during its early years.